A mutual commitment

 And when we do, we will return to repair.

-Because that is how humanity gets better.
+Because that’s how humanity gets better.

 The Pact is the standard. reFrame is one place to practice it.
 Every message you reFrame is one rep of the three questions.
 The text is the surface.
 The standard is everywhere.